hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 ![4 In A Row Dashboard](/src/assets/images/berlin_summit_2023_review/berlin_summit_4_in_a_row.jpg)

 But off to the talks!
 AWS divides its talks into skill levels: 200, 300 and 400.
-These talks are not livestreamed, and they are not uploaded to youtube.
+These talks are not live-streamed, and they are not uploaded to YouTube.
 With the occasional exception of the keynote, you have to be there to see them.